 If the doctor uses Levulanic Acid, it is very important to avoid sun exposure for 48-72 hours due to the photosensitizing effect of this drug.

 It is a medically approved treatment, but please confirm with your insurance company.

-In conclusion, follow-up with Dr. Atkins to monitor your acne improvement is important, as well.
+Be sure to follow-up with Dr. Atkins to monitor your acne improvement.